 - Students should familiarise themselves and follow the guidance as outlined in the Online Safety Policy. - Students must not use any social network site to attack, abuse or bully any School staff, other students or people.
 The privacy and the feelings of others should be respected at all times.
-Students may be required to remove internet postings which are deemed to constitute a breach of this policy. - Students must not include contact details or pictures, etc. of other students or members of staff without their prior permission. - Students are strongly advised to not use any social networking site or pages in any way that may compromise current or future education at the School.
-Any content that students post about themselves or others could be brought to the attention of the School, future employers or professional bodies and may be detrimental to your studies and/or future career. - Students should never reveal confidential information about the School or its staff or students.
-This might include aspects of School policy or details of either internal or private discussions.
-Please consult with your Form Tutor if you are unclear about what might be confidential. - Students should take effective precautions when using social networking sites to ensure their own personal safety and to protect against identity theft. - Students need to be aware that most students are minors (under the age of 18 years of age) and that any interactions with them should not only be approached with some caution, but also that the content of conversations/responses is suitable for members of this age group. - Students need to consider intellectual property rights, copyright and ownership of data when using social media. - Individuals should exercise caution when interacting with, and responding to, potentially contentious posts on social media sites. - Students are strongly advised to Follow Childnet's SMART Rules when using Social media sites:
+Students may be required to remove internet postings which are deemed to constitute a breach of this policy. - Students must not include contact details or pictures, etc. of other students or members of staff without their prior permission. - Students are strongly advised to not use any social networking site or pages in any way that may compromise current or future education at the school.
+Any content that students post about themselves, or others could be brought to the attention of the school, future employers or professional bodies and may be detrimental to further study and/or future careers. - Students should never reveal confidential information about the school or its staff or students.
+This might include aspects of school policy or details of either internal or private discussions.
+Please consult with your Form Tutor if you are unclear about what might be confidential. - Students should take effective precautions when using social networking sites to ensure their own personal safety and to protect against identity theft. - The use of emerging technologies must be used with caution and if it was used inappropriately, it would be considered a breach of this policy. - Students need to be aware that most students are minors (under the age of 18 years of age) and that any interactions with them should not only be approached with some caution, but also that the content of conversations/responses is suitable for members of this age group. - Students must not export any school or Harpur Trust related personal information onto any personal device.
+The issue of users exporting personal information onto their own computers/devices is that the device is not managed by the school and therefore could cause issues with regards to Data Protection if the user's personal device is compromised, lost or stolen. - Students need to consider intellectual property rights, copyright and ownership of data when using social media. - Individuals should exercise caution when interacting with, and responding to, potentially contentious posts on social media sites. - Students are strongly advised to Follow Childnet's SMART Rules when using social media sites: